 And…scroll to the bottom to see the Zoë cookie King Arthur Baking Company created for me.
 It is hilarious and delicious.
 Recipes below!

-3 Tbls (63g) honey, plus more for drizzling over top
+- 3 Tbsp (63g) honey plus more for drizzling over top

-4 medium peaches, peeled, quartered (leave one half peach in tact for center of cake) and pitted (you can watch me easily peel the peaches in my highlight video on instagram), plus more for serving with cake (optional)
+- 4 medium peaches peeled, quartered (leave one half peach in tact for center of cake) and pitted, plus more for serving with cake (optional)

-- Line the bottom and sides of a 9-inch springform pan with greased parchment.
+- Preheat oven to 375°F. Line the bottom and sides of a 9-inch springform pan with greased parchment.